verygood-ops/verygood.openvas/README.md

 `eb setenv HTTP_ONLY=true`

 This will test that everything can deploy correctly.
 The application listens on port 80.
-A production deployment should set up a load balancer to do secure termination in front of the container server.
+A production deployment should require an SSH tunnel through a NAT server to view the control panel